CharleySchaefer/ZiltoidLIB/ReadMe.md

 ## ABOUT

 Collection of functions commonly encoutered in C programs for physical modelling and simulation.
-This library does not require external libraries, except for some eigenvalue problems (BLAS/LAPACK).
+This library does not require external libraries, except for solving some eigenvalue problems (BLAS/LAPACK).

 ## FEATURES